The State of Virtual Photography [Q+A]

 - How can I show my virtual photography to the world?
 What's the best way to promote myself, my art and my skills in virtual photography?

-Good question, and the answer is quite layered.
-You might think social media ARE the way to become successfull and you would be partially right.
-If you have a Twitter or Instagram account you have a critical chance to be noticed by people of the gaming business such as journalists, actors, producers, directors, influencers, voice actors and all that jazz.
-You can gain a considerable amount of followers and get a lot of likes and appreciation.
-You might also become a Sony or Ubisoft influencer and receive some free software and hardware to promote their products becoming a well regarded cog in the advertising machine.
-If free software is all that you want, your skills and a Twitter account might be enough for you.
-But after some years in the bubble of the gaming community, you will start noticing that outside the bubble you are a John Doe.
-You might have 30k followers on Instagram and be someone in the bubble, but outside the bubble you are just a man spending too much time on gaming and Instagram.
-And all this, be warned, only if you are a very good photographer, a very good PR of yourself and have a lot of free time to put into this.
-Otherwise, no matter how much you try, your years-long endeavours will leave you only bitterness and sadness, and a few likes of sympathy on Twitter.
-Yes, virtual photography can be time and nerve consuming in the worst possible way if you just focus on social media.
 My personal suggestion is to see social media as your newsletter and press agency while you put your "real" efforts in other directions.
 For example: consider printing your photos.
 If you print your (best) captures you can bring them with you and attend The Gamesweek, or the London Games Festival, or use them as a business card of sort, introducing you to local radio stations, museums, libraries.
-Your effort should be not feeding the gaming bubble, your effort should be bringing virtual photography outside the bubble, to the real public, to potential buyers, to art critics, to newspapers.
-That was my path, and is my suggestion to you.
+Your effort should beshould be bringing virtual photography outside the bubble instead of feeding it, to the real public, to potential buyers, to art critics, to newspapers.
+That was my path, and this is my heartfelt suggestion to you.
 Try to be noticed by some art collectives of your city.
 Explain to them what is virtual photography and what you can bring to the table.
 The Art collective is starving for new ideas and virtual photography surely is in their future, you just have to introduce it the proper way to them (studying a little of IRL photography might help you in the endeavour).
 The bigger your effort and your passion will be, the bigger will be the success.

 My experience has taught me that there are 3 levels of gratification in the field of virtual photography.